Skip to main content

 Health Care Transformation

-More specifically to healthcare, rising costs are making it harder for Vermonters to get and afford the care they need.
-It puts hospitals and health systems at risk, damaging our private insurers.
-It is already, and will continue to impact access and quality of healthcare for Vermonters, and ultimately degrade outcomes.
+Focusing specifically on healthcare; rising costs are making it harder for Vermonters to get and afford the care they need.
+This puts hospitals and health systems at risk and damages our private insurers.
+It is already impacting and will continue to impact access and quality of healthcare for Vermonters, and ultimately degrade outcomes.

 We must act to solve this critical problem.